fcostin/ia32_experiments/bfbf/README.txt

-beginnings of a self-hosting brainfuck compiler
+a self-hosting brainfuck to gnu ia32 assembly compiler.

-currently sketching out the source for the compiler in a stack based language implemented out of brainfuck implemented as a python script

-the idea is to largely express the brainfuck compiler in this stack based language, then expand all the definitions of the stack operators in terms of the brainfuck (including the huge code blocks to emit the gnu ia32 assembly code) into a pure brainfuck script.
+The idea is to largely express the brainfuck compiler in this stack based language, then expand all the definitions of the stack operators in terms of the brainfuck (including the huge code blocks to emit strings of gnu ia32 assembly code) into a pure brainfuck script.

-ISSUES:
-	- nothing has been tested
-	- implementation of [ & ] is missing
+contents:
+	compile.py		:	bf to gnu ia32 assembly compiler, in python bf_interp.py	:	a bf interpreter, in python, to aid debugging of bf programs braintease.py	:	generates bf code for bf to gnu ia32 assembly compiler Makefile		:	bootstraps brainfuck compiler into existence, tests it by compiling hello.brainfuck

+rfc, 13th nov 2011